-Through present-day migration and mobility we are easily able to participate in God's beautiful mission.
+Through present-day migration and mobility we are easily able to participate in God's beautiful mission to the whole world.

 God in His providence has brought men to our very doors and thrust them, as it were, into our arms, that they might learn the truth, and be qualified to do a work we could not do in getting the light before men of other tongues" (Ellen White, Evangelism, 570).